Eknir/msgOracle/README.md

 The msgOracle smart-contracts include a proposal for the `messageToHoneyContract` as described by <SWIP reference here>.
 Furthermore, a simple governance scheme is included which allows non-impactfull interactions (such as changing a price within boundaries) with the `messageToHoneyContract` to be performed by one address, while impactful interactions need an approval of a certain percentage of Swarm stakeholders/developers.

 # MsgOracle
 The MsgOracle is a smart-contract which inherits functionalities from [openzeppelin-solidity/ownable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/ownership/Ownable.sol).
-As such, it can define an owner (intended to be fullfilled by the contract `msgOracleOwner`⁠, described below⁠) and limit access to certain function to be only performed by the owner.
+As such, it can define an owner and limit access to certain function to be only performed by the owner.
-By reading the events emitted by this smart-contract (in particular: `LogNewTTL`, `LogSetMsgPrice` and `LogRevertMsgPrice`), nodes know the latest value of all message prices in Swarm and be guaranteed that their peers apply the same pr ices.
+By reading the events emitted by this smart-contract (in particular: `LogNewTTL`, `LogSetMsgPrice` and `LogRevertMsgPrice`), nodes know the latest value of all message prices in Swarm and be guaranteed that their peers apply the same prices.

 ## Description of public functions
 The `msgOracle` exposes the following functions: